 4. Take time off

 Remember to take a break from running.
 Even if you do not want to completely stop running, take a pause and reset your race mindset.
 Here, the thumb rule is to take one easy week per hour of racing.
-For instance, if you had run a four-hour marathon, take it easy for the next four weeks by focusing on rest and easy-paced runs.
+For instance, if you have raced a 4hrs marathon, do not race for the next 4 weeks.

 As a recreational athlete, a race for you is a voluntary physical effort.
 No one pushes you to do it — you are self-motivated.
 Along the way, you get encouragement from your friends, family members, and others who become your support crew.
 When you cross the finish line, your special squad also deserves credit.
 So, reserve some time to celebrate with them.
 After all, they were equally invested in the race.

 In the days after a race, take some time out to pause, think, and reflect.
 Analyze the highs and lows of your training, building up to your race.
 Revisit the moments when you pushed yourself and emerged stronger.
 Introspect how you executed the strategy and what you could have done better.
 Having this perspective and developing an inner voice will keep you more productively focused towards your next training regimen and race.